 5 to Try

 Ready to dive deeper into the world of German wine?
-Once a month, our 5 to Try series showcases five examples of stellar German wines across styles, grapes, and Germany’s 13 wine regions.
+Each post in our 5 to Try series showcases five examples of stellar German wines across styles, grapes, and Germany’s 13 wine regions.

 5 to Try: Fresh Faces of German Wine

-This 5 to Try celebrates the next generation of excellence in centuries old tradition!
 From the Mosel to Württemberg, a young generation of viticulture is taking the reins.
 More and more fresh faces are breaking from tradition to embrace innovation and sustainability in winemaking processes, techniques, and marketing efforts.
-Check out our recommendations for some wines produced by young German winemakers!
+Check out our recommendations of wines produced by young German winemakers!

 5 to Try: German Wines From Co-ops and Big Bottlers

-This month, we’re showing off a selection of wines from some of the largest producers and cooperatives in Germany, whose scale and skills help bring quality and accessible German wines to consumers around the world!
-Learn about the history of co-ops in Germany and celebrate unity and collaboration by sipping on these examples of wines from some of Germany’s largest estates, international partnerships, and winemaking cooperatives!
+Check out our selection of wines from some of the largest producers and cooperatives in Germany, whose scale and skills help bring quality and accessible German wines to consumers around the world!

 5 to Try: All About Animals on German Wine Labels

 Wine-lovers and animal-lovers can come together and cheers with this collection of wines featuring cute critters on their labels!
-Animals like dogs, birds, and bugs play an important role in vineyards, whether serving as companion to the winemaker, enjoying casual employment as natural grazers or pest repellents, or simply by minding their own business and contributing to overall biodiversity.
-Read the stories behind these animal-inspired bottlings and enjoy these #5toTry alongside furry friends or with human companions!
+Animals like dogs, sheep, birds, and bugs play an important role in vineyards, whether serving as companion to the winemaker or contributing to overall biodiversity.

 5 to Try: Luscious Late Harvest Riesling

-Riesling is capable of creating bone-dry to stunningly sweet wines, and Germany’s expressions of sweet Rieslings are among the world’s most coveted.
-A key factor in the superb quality of German Riesling is its acidity, which creates balance and keeps the wines from tasting overly cloying.
-Learn the terms to look for on labels and check out this list of lusciously sweet – yet perfectly balanced – late harvest Rieslings!
+Germany’s expressions of sweet Rieslings are among the world’s most coveted.
+A key factor in the quality of German Riesling is its acidity, which creates balance and keeps the wines from tasting overly cloying.
+Learn the terms to look for on labels and check out this list of sweet yet balanced late harvest Rieslings!

 5 to Try: Talkin’ Trocken - Dry German Riesling

 We can’t say it enough: Not.
 All.
 Riesling.
 Is.
 Sweet!
 In fact, over 60% of all wine made in Germany is classified as dry or off-dry, and Riesling is no exception.
-While German Riesling can create world-renowned sweet wines, today it’s more commonly used to create bone-dry styles with electric acidity.
 Learn how to shop for dry German Riesling and try these 5 selections!

 5 to Try: Spätburgunder’s Time to Shine

 Pinot Noir is produced in almost every major wine-producing country in the world.
-But this beloved grape particularly thrives in Germany, where it reaches top form in the country’s cooler climate.
-Its found a home in all 13 German winemaking regions and is undoubtedly Germany’s most important red variety.
-Try these 5 Spätburgunders to see what all the hype is about!
+But this beloved grape particularly thrives in Germany, where it reaches top form in the country’s cooler climate and is undoubtedly Germany’s most important red variety.

 5 to Try: Behold These Bold German Blends

-This ‘5 to Try’ dives into the world of German wine blends!
-More and more estates are experimenting with blending traditional varietals to mix up unforgettable cuvees.
+Dive into the world of German wine blends!
+More and more estates are experimenting with blending traditional varietals to mix up unforgettable cuvées.
 Each of these exciting examples is made from a different combination of grapes and from a different region.

 5 to Try: Silvaner is the Season’s Silver Lining

-This month, the spotlight’s on Silvaner!
-Silvaner is one variety that’s made its home in Germany, which accounts for over 70% of the world’s Silvaner plantings.
+Silvaner is a unique variety that’s made its home in Germany, which accounts for over 70% of the world’s Silvaner plantings.
 It’s juicy and mouth-filling, with mild acidity and delicate earthy and fruity tones.
-So grab a Bocksbeutel and raise a glass of Silvaner to new tasting opportunities!
+So grab a Bocksbeutel and raise a glass!

 5 to Try: Undiscovered Gems of German White Wines